 Note: You’ll find more detail on these asset management challenges and solutions in our on-demand webinar.

-Organizations large and small can be prone to overcomplicating things, whether it’s large-scale data collection or developing complicated asset data models.
+Organisations large and small can be prone to overcomplicating things, whether it’s large-scale data collection or developing complicated asset data models.
 The problem with these is that they can often be too time-consuming to be sustainable.
 We often see people getting swamped with data that isn’t helpful to them, and is not easily maintained.

 The solution is to utilise a structured approach that starts small, with pilot projects, facilitated workshops, and prototyping.
 This also creates the opportunity to involve key people, and to get buy-in.